Biblical Answer

 Answer:

-The Call to Surrender
+I. The Freedom to Surrender

-The Freedom of Surrender
+III.
+The Benefits of Surrender

 Want to ask a new question?